zuozhenggh/learning-library/developer-library/mushop/service-broker/service-broker.md

       --set global.osb.compartmentId=</copy><COMPARTMENT_OCID>
     ````

-4. Wait for servicebindings to be READY:
+4. Wait for servicebindings to be READY.

     ````
     <copy>
     kubectl get servicebindings -A